brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 (The spaces above are provided only to make the strings easier to read.)

+#### Step 3a: Send Zeros

+4 consecutive 0s are sent to the target.

-#### Step 3: Send Activation Code
+#### Step 3b: Send Activation Code

 A special activation code is used to enable communication with the ARM CoreSight debug system.
-The source should send 16 bits that look like this:
+The CoreSight code is 0x1a, sent LSB first.
+The source should send 8 bits that look like this:

-        0000 0101 1000 1111
+        0101 1000

 (The spaces above are provided only to make the strings easier to read.)